Montag, 8. November 2010

 TV and radio with a sliding door - either TV...or radio.

-So gab es u.a. auch eine Lizenzvereinbarung mit dem Staatsfernsehen
+Es gab eine Lizenzvereinbarung mit dem Staatsfernsehen

 zum Nutzen von Sandmannmotiven für die Fernsehmöbel.